Building a Brain

 So how big are these networks?
 Here's a comparison of biological brains and AI systems, measured by their number of connections:

 There's something strange in this chart.
-Today's largest language models have roughly as many parameters as a mouse brain has synapses (though comparing artificial parameters to biological synapses is not an exact match).
+Today's largest have roughly as many as a mouse brain has synapses (though comparing artificial parameters to biological synapses is not an exact match).
 Yet they can write essays and translate languages, and mice generally can't.
 And elephants have more brain neurons than humans, yet aren't smarter than us.
 The number of connections isn't everything.
 What matters most is how good the weights are.
-That's what training is all about, and we'll get deeper into it in later chapters.
+That's what is all about, and we'll get deeper into it in later chapters.

 The Building Block